 For admission to the second or any subsequent year an undergraduate must have passed the examinations required in all subjects of the preceding years.
+The number admitted in any one year will be limited by the extent of the Hospital facilities of the clinical years.
 Students who fail in the spring examinations may come up for supplementary examinations in the autumn under the following conditions: